ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S21/slides.md

 ### Example: ABC vs. Absorption

-- __Similarities:__ Direct and unit-level costs are allocated the same.
+- __Similarities:__ Direct and unit-level costs are allocated similarly.
 - __Differences:__ ABC allocates more indirect costs to products with smaller production volume and more complex set-up.
 This is _more accurate_.